 7) Get Serious.

-Sure, you get to write in your pajamas from time to time, but you also have to manage your income, maintain your author platform, answer emails and collaborate with other industry professionals, deal with over-eager (and sometimes frightening) fans, and field some otherwise unsavory tasks.
+Sure, you get to write in your pajamas from time to time, but you also have to manage your income, maintain your author platform, answer emails and collaborate with other industry professionals, process negative reviews and critiques, and field some otherwise unsavory tasks.

 ACTION STEP: Ask yourself if you want to be an author because you think it will be fun and easy, or if you are truly passionate about bringing your stories to eager readers despite the downsides of working in the industry.
 Make sure you're being honest with yourself before you jump in.